chongchonghe/astrocalculator/README.md

 ## How to use

 Start the program with `calc`.
-You will see a command line interface where you can type in your inputs.
-A input can be 1) a single variable or constant like `k_B`, 2) an expression like `m_e c^2`, or 3) a list of variable assignments followed by a final expression to evaluate, e.g. `M = 1.4 M_sun, R = 10 km, sqrt(2 G M / R)`.
+This will start a web server and open a browser window where you can type in your inputs.
+A input can be one of the following: 1) a single variable or constant like `k_B`, 2) an expression like `m_e c^2`, or 3) a list of variable assignments followed by a final expression to evaluate, e.g. `M = 1.4 M_sun, R = 10 km, sqrt(2 G M / R)`.

 Another way is to use it as a Python module in your script or interactively in iPython.
 Put the following in your code: